 How long has it been since you did something just for fun — something that doesn’t also serve as a resume-builder?
 It’s time to reinvest in any hobbies you might have set aside for the sake of increased productivity.
 Whether you love blogging, taking photos, hiking, or painting, get back to it!
 It could be just an hour or two every week, which may sound like a lot, but isn’t actually that much when you consider the time you spend scrolling on social media to avoid taking long breaks.

-“Remember, we aren’t robots,” Namouni says.
-“To be high-achieving and successful students, we need to know how to take care of ourselves, and that starts with paying attention to our mental health.”
+Léa Namouni, a sophomore at Boston University, says that when she began to experience burnout, she decided to focus on dance and art.
+“Remember, we aren’t robots,” Namouni tells Her Campus.
+“To be high-achieving and successful students, we also need to know how to take care of ourselves, and that starts with paying attention to our mental health.”

+Lopez tells Her Campus that being reminded to take care of herself made it easier for her to recover from burnout.
 “Turning to others to help me do the things I don’t have the energy to do was super helpful in feeling less overwhelmed,” she explains.
 “Eating lunch with people and having others set reminders for me to hold me accountable…ensured I was still taking care of my physical body despite not having the energy for it.”

 - Find meaning in your work again

-Those requirements for your minor in Spanish may be boring at times, but they’ll help you communicate with locals once you get a chance to travel to Spanish-speaking countries.
+Those seemingly random requirements for your minor in Spanish may be boring at times, but they’ll help you communicate with locals once you get a chance to travel to Spanish-speaking countries.
 That job as a barista gets draining, but you’re the one making someone’s day that much better by preparing the drink that’ll get them through it all.
 Ask yourself why you got started and where you want to go to get more enthusiastic about the journey.